rona-round-up/SLHS_Vaccinator/README.md

 We created a Unity game written in C# where the player fights waves of different types of viruses.
 We created all sprites and code for this game
 ## Instructions:
 The game can be found in relases where you can directly download it.
 The pitch is a video link that can be found in videoPitch.txt

+To play the game, download the zip file and extract it.
+Run the exe file.
 ## System Requirements
 * Windows Computer
 * A screen with an aspect ratio of 16:9